localstack/amazon-rds-init-cdk/README.md

 ## Introduction

 The Amazon RDS initialization using CDK sample application demonstrates how LocalStack supports RDS instances initialization using CDK and CloudFormation Custom Resources.
-The sample application implement a Node.js Lambda function for compute layer, which is able to run custom SQL scripts.
+The sample application implements a Node.js Lambda function for compute layer, which is able to run custom SQL scripts.
 It also executes custom commands supported by the [Node.js client for MySQL2](https://www.npmjs.com/package/mysql2).
 To test this application sample, we will demonstrate how you use LocalStack to deploy the infrastructure on your developer machine and your CI environment and use a Lambda function to run queries against the RDS database after successful deployment.

 ## Architecture Diagram